MENU

 Day Three

 • Vatican City: Technically, this area is its own country!
 It’s the smallest in the world, ruled by the Catholic Pope.
 There are three main things to see in Vatican City: St. Peter’s Square, St. Peter’s Basilica, and the Vatican Museums.
 St. Peter’s Basilica is free to enter, but the dress code is very strict.
 Remember to cover your shoulders and knees!
 (This goes for all genders and ages.)
 There is a slow moving crowd to enter, but I felt it moved quickly enough back when I went (in August).
-Once inside the basilica, you can climb up to the dome for epic views.
-To the right from the entrance, there should be a “Cupola” sign.
-Follow the sign until at the ticket office, where you can purchase a ticket to either climb the whole way or one to take an elevator halfway up.
-To my knowledge, you can only buy tickets on site.
-They should be around €8 and €10.
-The Vatican Museums are home to the world-famous Sistine Chapel.
-You’ll pay €17 for entry at the door, but definitely pay €21 for a skip-the-line ticket purchased online.
-You can enter the Museums for free on the last Sunday of every month and on World Tourism Day (Sept 27).
-Seeing Vatican City should take up a whole morning.
+From inside the basilica, you can climb up to the dome for iconic views.
+To the right of the entrance, there should be a “Cupola” sign.
+Follow that sign until you get to the ticket office.
+There, you can purchase a ticket to either climb the whole way for €8 or one to take an elevator partway up for €10.
+You can also book online for €17 and €22, respectively, if you’d like to secure your date and time in advance.
+The Vatican Museums house the world-famous Sistine Chapel.
+You’ll pay €20 for entry, plus a €5 online booking fee if you book in advance on the official site, which I highly recommend you do.
+The Museums are closed Sundays, except the last one of every month, during which entry is free.
+However, you can only enter with a guide that day, so you end up paying €20 for a guided tour, even though the actual entry fee itself is free.
+Seeing Vatican City should take you a whole morning.

 • Castel Sant’Angelo: Emperor Hadrian originally commissioned this as a mausoleum for himself and his family.
 Since then, it has been used as a fortress, castle, and currently a museum.
 I didn’t enter, so I can’t recommend entering, but I think enjoying this castle’s exterior and bridge over the river is worth it alone!